Robert Francis Burns: Acquittal and further enquiries

-Burns' trial on the charge of murdering of Charles Forbes at Deep Lead in about December 1881 was conducted over three days from 16 to 18 August 1882 in the Central Criminal Court in Melbourne before Justice Williams.
+Burns's trial on the charge of murdering of Charles Forbes at Deep Lead in about December 1881 was conducted over three days from 16 to 18 August 1882 in the Central Criminal Court in Melbourne before Justice Williams.
 Witnesses identified the clothing found near the body as belonging to Forbes.
 Over the duration of the trial, 45 witnesses gave evidence.
 However, the identity of the murder victim was never established beyond doubt and the evidence at the trial was purely circumstantial and Burns was acquitted.

 Burns was arrested by Detective Brown for the murder of Michael Quinlivan as he left the Supreme Court after being acquitted of the Deep Lead murder.
 Burns was brought before the Melbourne City Court and remanded.
 On 8 September 1882 he was subjected to a police court investigation at which the Police Magistrate determined that a prima facie case had been established and committed Burns to stand trial for Quinlivan's murder in the Hamilton Assizes.
 Burns initially requested to be committed to the Ararat Assizes, but the police objected on the grounds "that he had too many friends there".
-Subsequently the police withdrew their objection and agreed to the change of venue, but "for some unaccountable reason" Burns then withdrew his application and remained in gaol until the trial was listed in late February 1883.
+Subsequently, the police withdrew their objection and agreed to the change of venue, but "for some unaccountable reason" Burns then withdrew his application and remained in gaol until the trial was listed in late February 1883.

 Police also began to consider other deaths with a connection to Burns and suspicion fell upon the death in February 1879 of Francis Heenan, who had been a work-mate of Burns when he died.
 The authorities began to examine the possibility that his demise "might have been accelerated by unfair means" and to this end it was decided to exhume Heenan's body in the presence of the Government Analytical Chemist.
 When the grave at Ararat cemetery was opened in October 1882 the coffin was "full of fluid which had acted as a solvent of the fleshy portions of the body, and... little but the bones remained for examination".
-Portions of the fluid and samples of the soil were taken for analysis, but it was subsequently determined that there was no possibility of identifying "poisonous agents if present" and it was decided to abandon that line of enquiry.Karen Heenan-Davies (2020), 'Francis Heenan: Victim Of Australia's First Serial Killer?', Heenan Footsteps website.
+Portions of the fluid and samples of the soil were taken for analysis, but it was subsequently determined that there was no possibility of identifying "poisonous agents if present" and it was decided to abandon that line of enquiry.

 During his six-month period as a remand prisoner in the Hamilton gaol, Burns was treated with extreme wariness by the prison warders who considered his nature to be volatile and savage.
 During the last three months of his confinement the prisoner barely slept at night, "his rest being broken by most hideous roars and cries".
 The police sleeping a hundred yards from the gaol were "nightly disturbed by his roaring".